 “Brian Francis’ first book for teen readers and fans of YA is a knockout.”– Apple Books

 “Richly layered and powerfully developed.
 Highly recommended.” – CM Magazine

 “Believable characters and a lot of heart mark this book.” – Toronto Star

-Break in Case of Emergency, my new novel, will be published in Canada by HarperCollins in September and in the U.S. by Inkyard Press in February, 2020.
+Break in Case of Emergency, my new novel, is out now in Canada and will available in the U.S. in February, 2020.

 The book marks a bit of a departure for me as it’s my Young Adult debut.
 I suppose my first novel, Fruit, is sort of YA in that it centres around 13-year-old Peter Paddington, but, unlike this book, I didn’t write Fruit specifically for younger audiences.

 Break in Case of Emergency tells the story of 15-year-old Toby Goodman.
 Life has been a struggle for Toby.
 Her mother died by suicide five years ago and her father abandoned her mother before Toby was born.
 When the book opens, Toby is living on a dairy farm with her grandparents and, unable to find any light in her world, she’s making plans to follow a similar route as her mother.

 Those plans are suddenly interrupted when she’s told that her estranged father is returning home.
 And that he’s gay.
 And that he’s also a world-renowned female impersonator.